 If you have diabetes, your healthcare specialist, diabetes care expert, or nutritionist can help determine your calcium requirements.
 The recommended regular calcium allowances are as follows:

-Due to several reasons, foods with calcium should be an important part of the diabetes diet:
+Due to several reasons, foods with calcium should be an important part of the diabetes diet chart:

 There are several foods rich in calcium.
 Check the percent DV or daily value to understand how much a specific food contributes to your regular calcium requirement.
 If the DV value of a food is >20%, it is a calcium-rich food.
-So, the top 5 calcium rich foods for people with diabetes include sardines, plain Greek yoghurt, tofu, spinach and cottage cheese.
+So, the top 5 calcium rich Indian food including sardines, plain Greek yoghurt, tofu, spinach and cottage cheese.

-Sardines are good for heart health, and they contain a lot of protein that can help with insulin sensitivity.
+Sardines are good for heart health and one of the best calcium rich foods for diabetic patients, and they contain a lot of protein that can help with insulin sensitivity.
 They make one of the most excellent sources of calcium as a 3-ounce serving contains 324 mg of calcium.
 Sardines also have vitamin D, which can help the body in using calcium more efficiently while protecting itself from deficiencies and boosting dietary intake at the same time.
 Their marine-based omega-3 fatty acids offer protection against heart diseases, a critical benefit for people with diabetes.

 Plain Greek yoghurt can increase feelings of fullness and curb unhealthy cravings, automatically resulting in weight loss.
 This is a clear-cut win for people with diabetes because when they lose weight, their insulin sensitivity increases.

 Same as plain Greek yoghurt, cottage cheese offers a filling and quick snack or breakfast for diabetic individuals.
 This protein-rich and fat-free variety offers 200 mg of calcium and just 8g of carbohydrates.